jerrold110/olam-project-submission/1 and 2/README.md

 Data is loaded into staging with `load_stage.sql` with the numerical column data types as VARCHAR which preserves the exact values in the source data, so as to set a foundation for cleaning later on.

-`load_main.sql`creates table company first since it is referred to be other tables.
+`load_main.sql` loads the data into the destination tables, it creates table company first since it is referred to be other tables.

 **Company table**: